HW & FB Tompkins: Architectural careers

 From about this time and into the 1940s both Frank and Harry made frequent study trips abroad, bringing back the latest in innovations for various buildings types, new architectural approaches and new construction techniques.
 Harry's first trip was a tour of Europe and United States in 1910, and he returned "full of enthusiasm for all things American", which emerged in their next projects.

-The Centre Way building and arcade in Collins Street, completed 1911, was an early example of a fully steel framed structure in Melbourne.
+The Centre Way building and arcade in Collins Street, completed 1911, was an early example of a fully steel-framed structure in Melbourne.
 Having already extended their premises upwards twice, by 1913 the Commercial Travellers Association had grown to such an extent that they moved into new clubrooms in Flinders Street two blocks from the first in the form of a large hotel with extensive facilities for their members, such as a large billiard room and dining room, and an adjacent investment office building, and these also used a steel frame.
 For both projects they abandoned the Romanesque for a simpler approach, combined with the exaggerated classical details of the English Baroque Revival.
 The CTA hotel and office building were influenced by the American 'palazzo' style, with elaborate lower floors and cornice, and plain walls between, clad in white glazed brick, and the interior features an impressive circular lobby and elaborate plasterwork.

-In 1912, Harry met Sidney Myer, who had just purchased a drapery store in Bourke Street in order to expand his Bendigo drapery business into Melbourne, and together they toured the US looking at department stores.
-The resulting seven storey building completed in 1914 in Bourke Street adopts a similar form to the Centre Way and CTA buildings, albeit with arches on the penultimate floor.
+In 1912, Harry met Sidney Myer, who had just purchased a drapery store in Bourke Street in order to expand his Bendigo drapery business into Melbourne.
+Together, they toured the United States looking at department stores.
+The resulting seven-storey building completed in 1914 in Bourke Street adopted a similar form to the Centre Way and CTA buildings, albeit with arches on the penultimate floor.
 It was reportedly inspired by the 1908 Emporium in San Francisco, though perhaps this was mainly the name and perhaps the operation, since the architectural style is quite different.
-The Tompkins would be the architects for the expansion of Myers over the next 20 years.
+The Tompkins brother were the architects for the expansion of Myer over the next twenty years.